cryham/kc/README.md

 * NPN transistor BC550.
 Connection from DAC A14 output through 4.7k resistor to base, collector to 3.3V, emitter through 47 (or less) ohm resistor to Display LED.
 * Optionally a DS18B20 1-wire temperature sensor with data pin through 4.7k resistor to 3.3V.

+Display uses pins: 9 DC, 10 CS, 26 RST (set in `Ada4_ST7735.cpp`) 11 DOUT, 13 CLK and 40 DAC for backlight LED.

-#### Configuring
+### Configuring

 Setup is done in files:
 * `def.h`
   * Define code features to use like: demos, game.
-Also optional pins for LED and Temp'C are defined.
+Also optional pins for LED and Temp'C.
   * Choose keyboard type by define (CK1,CK6,CK7 or create own).
-* `matrix.h` has defined teensy pins for keyboard Matrix_cols and Matrix_rows.
+* `matrix.h` has defined Teensy pins for keyboard Matrix_cols and Matrix_rows.
-  * CK1 is easiest for testing (8 rows x 6 cols).
+  * CK1 is easiest for testing (8 cols x 6 rows).
 CK6 and CK7 use 18 cols and 8 rows (same pins).
-  * Columns are as outputs (all High-Z with one set to 0), while rows are inputs.
+  * Columns are as outputs (all High-Z with one set to low "0"), while rows are inputs (all high "1").
 * `kbd_layout.cpp` has physical keys layout.

+Other key constants are in `kc_params.h` like (max) counts of rows, cols, layers, sequences (also updated in `keys_usb.h`).

-When defining a new keyboard, it is useful to force start in main.cpp on GUI Pressed tab, it shows scan codes.
+When defining a new keyboard, it is useful to force starting in main.cpp on GUI Pressed tab, it shows scan codes.

-#### Building
+### Building

 On **Windows** it is done using [Cygwin](https://www.cygwin.com/).
 Needs to have arm-gnu-none-eabi installed, just like for Linux.